jfisteus/eyegrade/doc/user-manual/user-manual.rst

 Exams are in the same sequence they were graded.
 See `Exporting a listing of scores`_ to know how to produce a listing of scores in the order that best fits your needs.

-**Tip:** if you start a new grading session from the same directory, the file ``eyegrade-answers.csv`` will not be overwritten.
-New grades will just be appended at the end.
-Thus, it is safe stopping a grading session, closing the application and continuing later.
-Separate grading sessions must be executed from different directories to avoid using the same ``eyegrade-answers.csv`` file.

-**Tip:** you can edit this file with a text editor if, for example, you discover that the same exam was graded more than once (just remove the duplicate line).

 Exporting a listing of scores